Frederik Prytz: Russia and the Revolution

 While Prytz and Quisling were in Petrograd together they exchanged ideas about the Nordic race, about the colonization of Russia and about fighting the Bolsheviks.
-Prytz hadde stor innflytelse på Quisling blant annet med sine raseteorier.
-Ideas about the Nordic race were widespread among Western Europeans who worked in the Slavic lands.
-It is possible that the slightly older Prytz introduced Quisling to such ideas.
+Prytz had a great influence on Quisling, including his thinking about race.
+Ideas about the Nordic race were widespread among Western Europeans who worked in the Slavic countries, and the slightly older Prytz may have introduced Quisling to such ideas.

-The businessman Jonas Lied stayed in Russia at the same time as Prytz.
+The businessman Jonas Lied was working in Russia at the same time as Prytz.
 According to Marit Werenskiold, Lied did not interact with Prytz, but Lied had some contact with Quisling regarding relations with the Soviet Union when Quisling was a minister in the 1930s.

 Hans Fredrik Dahl writes that Lied and Quisling "got on well with each other" and they agreed that the Bolshevik leaders were skilled politicians.
 Quisling's book on Russia shares views with Prytz's lecture script from 1930.
 Both regarded the Russians as an inferior race incapable of creating an advanced civilization.

 According to Prytz, it was the arrival of the Nordic people that provided the prerequisite for the establishment of a Russian state and claimed that the Russian ruling class had had good Nordic heritage since then.
 This hereditary substance was, Prytz argued, displaced with the revolution, and the Nordic people would again be able to have a civilizing task in Russia after the revolution's chaos.
 Prytz's racial theories also included anti-Semitism.
 From the end of the 1920s, Quisling's thoughts were characterized by ideas about the Nordic race, later Quisling also became anti-Semitic.
 Quisling took over Prytz's notion of the Russians as an inferior race.

 National Collection

 Prytz was on the Oslo Farmers' Party list at the election in 1930.
 This was an independent department outside the Farmers' Party and included people who were skeptical of the political system in Norway.

 Prytz was central to Nasjonal Samling from its establishment in 1933.
 Johan Bernhard Hjort took the initiative in a letter to Prytz for the party to be established formally.
-Nordisk Folkereisning came about through a group that met at Prytz's home.Among these were Johan Throne Holst and Herman Harris Aall.
+Nordisk Folkereisning came about through a group that met at Prytz's home.
+Among these were Johan Throne Holst and Herman Harris Aall.
 Prytz took the initiative for an organization mainly consisting of officers who were to be at the forefront of a race-based foreign policy, a corporative organization of Norway and anti-communist work.
 In 1933, Prytz moved to his farm near Trondheim and was not very active in NS until the outbreak of war.
 He kept in touch with Quisling by letter and persuaded him in the autumn of 1939 to go to Berlin.
 Prytz may have influenced Peder Kolstad to appoint Quisling as defense minister in 1931.